 Looking into a bathroom renovation but unsure about how much it would cost in the UK?
 Let us help you breakdown the cost of bathroom renovations and share some tips on how to plan your dream bathroom transformation.

 After your kitchen, a bathroom renovation is likely to be the most expensive home makeover project.
-There are many practical benefits to investing in a bathroom renovation.
+However, there are many practical benefits to investing in a bathroom renovation.
 For example, a new and modern bathroom adds considerable value to your property and is a worthwhile investment.
 But how much does a bathroom renovation cost in the UK?

 This Bathroom Cost Guide is going to help you compile an estimation for a typical bathroom renovation in the UK.
 You will only be able to determine the exact cost of your bathroom renovation after comparing quotes and prices for the fittings, tiles, and labour.
 We’ll offer some budget bathroom renovation tips, along with practical advice on how to go about renovating a bathroom.

 When calculating the cost of a bathroom renovation, it helps to approach it logically.
 By listing the cost factors, you’ll be able to assess your priorities.
-Compiling a spreadsheet will also help you keep track of estimated and actual costs.
+Putting together a spreadsheet will also help you keep track of estimated and actual costs.

 You may need to compromise on some aspects of your new bathroom, to accommodate to your budget.
 It all depends on how flexible you are.
 There may be alternative solutions that you haven’t yet thought of.
 None the less, some costs are unavoidable, and it’s essential not to neglect the basics.

 1. Plumbing Costs – Water supply, heating and drain pipes